lukaszkozdron/DAX-repository/ShowValueForDates.md

 1. **LastDateWithData**: Calculates the maximum date present in the "Transaction Date" column of the "Fact" table.
 It ensures the calculation considers the entire dataset by using the CALCULATE function to remove any filters applied to the context.

-2. **FirstDateVisible**: Calculates the minimum date present in the "Date" column of the "Date" table, capturing the earliest date visible in the current context.
+2. **FirstDateVisible**: Calculates the minimum date present in the "Date" column of the "Calendar" table, capturing the earliest date visible in the current context.

 3. **Result**: Checks whether the earliest visible date is less than or equal to the maximum date with data.